jrbethke/RequestEmailer/README.md

 store request information to check if the request was done.

 Updated project history via git-filter repo tool to practice obscuring history in the event of leak via committing a password or ssh key.
-There will now be 5 commits but after using the tool but the changes for the file will no longer show
+There will now be 8 commits but after using the tool but the changes for the file (namePuller) will no longer show